 In 2015, the National Audit Office (NAO) found ‘systematic weaknesses’ throughout Government Commercial as it relates to ongoing management of contracts.
 Eight years later it is widely acknowledged that, although good progress has been made, effective Contract Management is still inconsistently achieved throughout Departments’ Commercial Functions.
 It is a key area of improvement already identified and targeted by the Government Commercial Function – and will become especially critical when the new Procurement Regulations come into force late 2024, with the associated obligations of contract KPI reporting.

-Contract management can be summarised as the process of systematically and efficiently managing contract creation, execution, and analysis for the purpose of maximising financial and operational performance and minimising risk.
-There are a number of other definitions of contract management which predominantly focus on activities after contract award.
-The most effective contract management is usually where the pre and post activities work hand in glove.
+Proxima defines contract management as the process of systematically and efficiently managing contract creation, execution, and analysis for the purpose of maximising financial and operational performance and minimising risk.
+Whilst there are a number of other definitions of contract management (which focus on activities after contract award), in our view, contract management is most effective where there is close alignment of pre- and post-activities.

 1. It’s misunderstood

 There is a common belief that contract management is all about disputes and arguments surrounding contractual obligations: Has the supplier done what they said they would?
 What is the penalty if they haven’t?
 And so forth.
 In reality, it’s much broader – contract management includes every aspect of both the value and the risk arising from the contract.
 It is much more than just managing the specific words and clauses on paper.

 In many government departments, contract management activity is spread throughout the organisation, involving many different people in different roles, and at different distances to the front line.
 Whilst at one level that makes a lot of sense, and allows contracts to be managed by those close to the point of delivery, the challenge is that effective contract management requires a much broader set of commercial considerations.
 The commercial function is arguably best place to see the bigger picture and influence the commercial levers, but often lacks the business partnering behaviours that can assure effective contract management across an organisation.